History of Christian theology: Third Great Awakening

+Fourth Great Awakening

 Restoration Movement

 The Restoration Movement (also known as the "Stone-Campbell Movement") generally refers to the "American Restoration Movement", which began on the American frontier during the Second Great Awakening of the early 19th century.
 The movement sought to reform the church and unite Christians.
 Barton W. Stone and Alexander Campbell each independently developed similar approaches to the Christian faith, seeking to restore the whole Christian church, on the pattern set forth in the New Testament.
 Both groups believed that creeds kept Christianity divided.
 They joined in fellowship in 1832 with a handshake.
 They were united, among other things, in the belief that Jesus is the Christ, the Son of God, that churches celebrate the Lord's Supper on the first day of each week, and that baptism of adult believers, by immersion in water, is a necessary condition for Salvation.

 The Restoration Movement began as two separate threads, each of which initially developed without the knowledge of the other, during the Second Great Awakening in the early 19th century.
 The first, led by Barton W. Stone began at Cane Ridge, Bourbon County, Kentucky.
 The group called themselves simply Christians.
 The second, began in western Pennsylvania and Virginia (now West Virginia), led by Thomas Campbell and his son, Alexander Campbell.
 Because the founders wanted to abandon all denominational labels, they used the biblical names for the followers of Jesus that they found in the Bible.
-Both groups promoted a return to the purposes of the 1st-century churches as described in the New Testament.
+Both groups promoted a return to the purposes of the 1st century churches as described in the New Testament.
 One historian of the movement has argued that it was primarily a unity movement, with the restoration motif playing a subordinate role.

 The Restoration Movement has seen several divisions, resulting in multiple separate groups.
 Three modern groups claim the Stone Campbell movement as their roots: Churches of Christ, Christian churches and churches of Christ, and the Christian Church (Disciples of Christ).
 Some see divisions in the movement as the result of the tension between the goals of restoration and ecumenism, with the Churches of Christ and Christian churches and churches of Christ resolving the tension by stressing restoration while the Christian Church (Disciples of Christ) resolved the tension by stressing ecumenism.